OutSystems/docs-product/src/develop/data/offline/sync-checklist.md

 :   The syncs started by TriggerOfflineDataSync wait in a queue until they run.
 There are some instances where a sync must run with a higher priority or you no longer need the currently queued syncs to run.
 To do this, call TriggerOfflineDataSync with the input DiscardPendingSyncUnits set to True to clear the sync queue.

-## End-User Experience
+## End User Experience

-Follow these items to validate that you provide a solid end-user experience, in line with best practices.
+Follow these items to validate that you provide a solid end user experience, in line with best practices.

 Is automatic sync configured?
 :   You may want to set up automatic data syncs for specific conditions in the client action OfflineDataSyncConfiguration, such as when the user logs in or when the app comes back online.

-Does the app provide feedback to the end-users about the sync status?
+Does the app provide feedback to the end users about the sync status?
-:   The end-users should know about the status of the data sync.
+:   The end users should know about the status of the data sync.
 Use the Screen events to react to changes in the network and sync status and update the UI to provide visual feedback about what is happening.
 For example, display messages like "Syncing...", "Sync failed...", "You’re offline".
 You can also use the LayoutBlank block to display an error message and an option to retry.